Bring your own database (BYOD)

 - Delete previously published entities from the database.
 (For example, you might want to re-create the schema.)

-- Compare published entities with the entity schema in Finance and Operations.
-(For example, if new fields are added to Finance and Operations later, you can compare the fields with your database schema.)
+- Compare published entities with the entity schema.
+(For example, if new fields are added later, you can compare the fields with your database schema.)

 - Configure change tracking functionality that enables incremental updates of your data.

 The Publish option defines the entity database schema on the destination database.
 When you select one or more entities, and then select the Publish option, a batch job is started.
 This job creates the entities in the destination database.
 When the database definition job is completed, you receive a message, which you can access by using the bell symbol in the upper right.

 The actual data update occurs when you export data.
 At this point, you're just creating the schema.

 The Drop entity option deletes the data and the entity definition from the destination database.

 The Compare source names option lets you compare the entity schema in the destination with the entity schema in the application.
 This option is used for version management.
 You can also use this option to remove any unwanted columns from the destination table.